beautyjoy/beautyjoy.github.io/sigcse-csp-forum/index.md

 If you are interested in presenting at the Forum, please fill out the following submission form: [http://bjc.link/cspforum18](http://bjc.link/cspforum18)

-Please submit presentations by **Friday, Jan 26, 2018 at 11:59PM PST**
+Please submit presentations by **Friday, Jan 26, 2018 at 11:59PM PST**.

 ## Agenda